The Luxury Fashion Worth Investing In This Year, According To Resale Experts

 Louis Vuitton Monogram Denim Bag

 “Louis Vuitton denim monogram bags are likely going to make a big spring/summer comeback, with LV re-introducing pieces in blue denim — remixes of the ever-popular Neo Speedy, as well as newer silhouettes like the On The Go.
-This iconic take on LV monogram was first introduced to us by Marc Jacobs in 2005 and quickly became a celebrity favorite for street style looks… Now a new set of celebs and fashion icons are readily embracing the casual-luxury material.” — Ambria Mische, SVP, Merchandising & Buying at WGACA
+This iconic take on LV monogram was first introduced to us by Marc Jacobs in 2005 and quickly became a celebrity favorite for street style looks… Now a new set of celebs and fashion icons are readily embracing the casual-luxury material.” — Ambria Mische, SVP, Merchandising & Buying at What Goes Around Comes Around

 Tory Burch Cap-Toe Pump